Copy Formatting in Excel

 #2 – Copy Formatting Using Format Painter

-Using this, we can copy the format of the cell to another cell and formats like “Number Formatting, Font Size, Font Type, Font Color, Cell Background Color, Font Styles, Alignments, and Cell Borders.”
+Using this, we can copy the format of the cell to another cell and formats like “Number Formatting,” “Font Size,” “Font Type,” “Font Color,” “Cell Background Color,” “Font Styles,” “Alignments,” and “Cell Borders.”

 - For example, look at the below cell formatting.

-In cell A1 we have the number with the formatting of the cell, but in cell D1, we have the only number which is without formatting.
-So we will use Format Painter to copy the formatting from cell A1 to D1.
+In cell A1 we have the number with the cell’s formatting, but in cell D1, we have the only number without formatting.
+So we will use “Format Painter” to copy the formatting from cell A1 to D1.

-- Now click this brush on cell D1 to apply the formatting of cell A1 to D1.
+- Now, click this brush on cell D1 to apply the formatting of cell A1 to D1.

-This time we have several numbers in different cells, so every time we need to press the option of “Format Painter,” so instead of pressing every time, we can make the Format Painter active for more than one time.
+This time, we have several numbers in different cells, so we need to press the option of “Format Painter.”
+However, instead of pushing “Format Painter” every time, we can make the “Format Painter” active more than one time.

-- So for this, we need to double click on Format Painter, and after double-clicking on Format Painter, we can use this for any number of times.
+- So for this, we need to double-click on “Format Painter,” and after double-clicking on “Format Painter,” we can use this any number of times.